Living in Spain After Brexit: What You Need to Know

 Protecting Your Pension

-The impact of Brexit on the strength of the pound cannot yet be established: we won’t know exactly how the markets will react to the split until it happens.
-But based on forecasting, it is good news for ex pats living in Spain: after initial fluctuations, experts believe that Brexit will actually have a negligible impact on the strength of the pound.
+The good news for Brits living in Europe is that (although negative results were forecast) Brexit actually had a negligible impact on the strength of the pound.
 This is because of the amount of time it has taken for the deal to take place, which has given the notoriously risk adverse market the time that it needed to stabalise.

 So, what does this mean for retirees currently living in Spain, and how can they protect their pensions?
 In short, if you already lived in Spain before the transition period was complete on 31st December 2020 then you are unlikely to experience any negative changes to your current status quo.